 As a result of difficult economic circumstances in the San Luis Valley, many families struggle with food insecurity and finding stable, affordable housing.
-The conditions of poverty often lead to difficult physical and emotional living conditions which leave many children living in circumstances where abuse, neglect, and maltreatment are common.
-These children have a high need for extra support and attention during their formative years to ensure that the struggle of their youth and poverty does not repeated.
+The growing up in conditions of poverty can lead to difficult physical or emotional circumstances, which may become the root of other traumas, such as neglect or abuse.
+Children who have experienced significant traumas need extra support and attention during their formative years to ensure that the struggle of their youth and poverty does not repeated.
 Through PALS children are able overcome these challenges and have hope for a better and brighter future.

 Children are accepted into the PALS program on a referral basis.
-These referrals can come from multiple sources including the Adelante program, the Shelter, and from the Alamosa County Department of Human Services, among others.
-PALS staff works closely with these agencies, PALS staff work alongside a child’s parents, teachers, caseworkers, and other service providers to serve each child in the best way possible.
+These referrals can come from multiple sources such as the Adelante program, the Shelter, the Alamosa County Department of Human Services & others.
+In addition to working closely with these agencies, PALS staff work alongside a child’s parents, teachers, caseworkers, and other service providers to serve each child in the best way possible.

 All PALS activities aim to offer a positive, supportive environment and opportunities for children to broaden their personal experiences.
 The program is child lead and focused.
 Each week the kids meet one-on-one with staff members to set self-determined goals, together they create a plan to achieve them.